wazuh/wazuh-documentation/source/installation-guide/index.rst

+Wazuh can also be installed with commercial options like Elastic Stack basic license or Splunk.
+To learn more about these options and other installation alternatives, see the :ref:`more installation alternatives <more_installation_alternatives>` section.

 .. note:: Wazuh also offers the `Wazuh Cloud <https://wazuh.com/cloud/>`_, where all components are hosted on our PCI-DSS certified SaaS solution and maintained by our team.
 With the Wazuh cloud, no dedicated hardware is required and everything is ready to use.
 This service offers a highly flexible infrastructure to match your enterprise needs.

-More installation alternatives
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Wazuh can also be installed with commercial options like Elastic Stack basic license or Splunk.
-To learn more about these options and other installation alternatives, check the :ref:`more installation alternatives <more_installation_alternatives>` section.

 Wazuh agent installation
 ------------------------

 The :ref:`Wazuh agent <wazuh_agent>` is a single, light-weight monitoring software that runs on most operating systems and provides visibility into the endpoint's security by collecting critical system and application records, inventory data, and detecting potential anomalies.
-If you have already installed the Wazuh server and its components, select your operating system and follow the installation steps to deploy the agent to the endpoints:
+If the Wazuh server and its components are already installed on your environment, select your operating system and follow the installation steps to deploy the agent to the endpoints:

 .. raw:: html